neurodatascience/file_tree_check/README.md

 the outputs requested in the config file.
 Note that if the script is run from outside `src/file_tree_check`, don't forget to include the actual path to the `main.py` file instead.

-## Potential improvement to the script

-### Create clearer plots

-Not much is done in statBuilder.create_plots() to make the image look better and clear when a lot of plots are shown at once.

-### Apply rounding in measures of file size and modification time

-Presently, having a 1 byte difference in size or a difference of 1 second in time of last modification is enough for files and directories to be flagged as different and potential outlier.
-Rounding these values or using thresholds would make for more relevant comparisons.
-However, this threshold or rounding factor should ideally be modifiable by the user.

-### Avoid creating a new object for each file/directory

-The creation and usage of SmartPath objects takes time and memory that is not insignificant for large dataset.
-Using pathlib.Path or simply iterating once with os.walk() and getting every single operation and metrics at once might yield significant improvements in performance but would require a major rewrite and could be challenging to keep readable and maintanable.

-### Create a branch of the script without the plot generation for easier installation

-Currently, the only functions that necessitate the 3.6+ python and the required libraries are the plot generation.
-Having a branch without the plot functions would allow the script to run without installing any libraries and with a python version potentially down to 3.2 (when argparse was introduced).